Are you skeptically gazing at grandma’s old dishware and wondering if they contain lead? If so, you’re in the right place.

 Lead poisoning is no joke; it’s even lethal at times, and children are especially vulnerable.
 In 1999-2000 – 434,000 children in the US alone had elevated lead levels in their blood.

-So, in this post, you’ll discover how to tell if dishes have lead, how to test for lead, and how to avoid exposure.
+So, in this post, you’ll discover how to tell if your dishes leach lead, testing options, and how to avoid exposure.

 Let’s dive in.